 But being consistent does not just involve your logo.
-Consistency means that, across all the platforms you use, be it your website, blog, Facebook, LinkedIn, print material etc., how you portray yourself remains the same.
-This can be visually, so in terms of the logo, colors, imagery, and fonts you use, but it can also go beyond the design elements and include your messaging, brand voice and tone.
+Consistency means that across all the platforms you use, be it your website, blog, Facebook, LinkedIn, print material etc., how you portray yourself remains the same.
+This can be visually, so in terms of the logo, logo sizes, colours, imagery, and fonts you use, but it can also go beyond the design elements and include your messaging, brand voice and tone.
 This is often where a brand style guide comes in handy.

 Thinking Local, Not Global